Nexus-lang/nexus-lib/docs/beginnners/functions.md

 ## The theory behind functions

-Like variables can be used to store values, functions are used to store a sequence of functions and variables.
+Like variables they can be used to store values, functions in particular mainly are used to store a sequence of functions and variables.

-Like most topics it will take some time before you fully understand how functions work
+Disclaimer: Like most topics it will take some time before you fully understand how functions work but don't be discouraged by that :)
 ## Functions in Nexus

 As previously stated, this will be a learning by doing experience so let's just dive into the code